 We get inspiration from our Jewish history and traditions.
 Our cooking classes are bustling throughout the week with instructive cooking classes held (nearly) daily for children, teens, and adults.
 Once a month, you’ll see families gather to prepare holiday menus, decorate treats and enjoy Jewish traditions, and other times you’ll see groups gathered to stir together traditional challahs for family meals.
 Our state-of-the-art teaching kitchen is equipped with convection wall ovens, gas cooktop, and the latest and greatest in cooking appliances, tools, and toys.

-Under the direction of Chef Liron, our members and community come together to cook, eat, laugh, and learn in our festive and informative cooking classes.
+Under the direction of Chef Liron and Chef Eli, our members and community come together to cook, eat, laugh, and learn in our festive and informative cooking classes.

 Liron was the Sous Pastry Chef for the grand opening of the Waldorf Astoria Hotel in Jerusalem and worked there until she relocated to the US in 2015.
 Most recently, Liron worked at the Grand Californian Hotel at Disneyland.
 Liron looks forward to continuing the rich Jewish and culinary family traditions here at the Merage JCC.